Whitewater Valley Railroad: Present operation

 The present Whitewater Valley Railroad was formed as a not-for-profit corporation in 1972, and began weekend passenger operations in 1974 on 25 mi of leased Penn Central track between Connersville and Brookville.
 After a substantial washout closed the track between Metamora and Brookville in 1974, the Penn Central lifted 4 mi of track in 1976.

 The remaining 18 mi of line from Connersville through Metamora were formally purchased by the Whitewater Valley in 1983, followed later by an additional 1 mi of track in Connersville that was no longer wanted by the Indiana Hi-Rail Corporation.

 Operation of the heritage railroad has always been conducted entirely by volunteers, supplemented by a paid office manager.
-Track upgrading has been assisted by matching grants, totalling over $1.6 million since 1994.
+Track upgrading has been assisted by matching grants, totaling over $1.6 million since 1994.
 The railroad museum has rescued two historic railroad structures from the region including Dearborn Tower (NYC - B&O) from Lawrenceburg, Indiana, as well as the B&O Rushville, Indiana, passenger depot.
 These buildings are located on the south end of the Connersville Yard.
 The railroad proposes to install a turntable and roundhouse shelter to protect locomotives and other equipment from the weather in this general location along with providing space for other historic buildings.
 In 2012 the railroad constructed a 150 x 60 ft' restoration shop on the north end of the Connersville Yard.

 The railroad operates passenger excursion trains pulled by historic diesel locomotives and open window Erie, New York Central, and Rock Island coaches on a regular schedule.
 These trains often include a caboose from the museum's collection.
 One route, the Valley Flyer, operates from Connersville to Metamora, while another operates as the Metamora Local, carrying passengers south on a 2 mi excursion along the restored canal, past the canal boat dock, a working aqueduct, and a restored lock.
 This train consist usually includes at least one caboose and a coach.
 During winter operations, trains operate with steam heat provided by a generator car formerly used by Via Rail.